 Now, it’s your turn:

-Have you got any additional tip to tackle the changing Facebook News Feed?
+Have you got any additional tips to tackle the changing Facebook News Feed?
 Let me know in the comments below.

-Author’s Bio: Chintan is an ROI focused content marketing consultant and currently leads the content at The Ecommerce Academy.
+Author’s Bio: Chintan is an ROI-focused content marketing consultant who currently leads The Commerce Academy’s content.
 Join him at Elite Content Marketer to learn how to grow your business through content.